kehantan/labbook/docs/assays/mtt.rst

 **Procedure**

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
-Add appropriate amount of complete DMEM into the cell reservoir.
+Add appropriate amount of media into the cell reservoir.

-    * In this example, we should add 5,000 uL (5 mL) of complete DMEM into the cell resesrvoir.
+    * In this example, we should add 5,000 uL (5 mL) of media into the cell resesrvoir.

 #.
-Take required volume of cell suspension and mix with complete DMEM in the cell reservoir.
+Take required volume of cell suspension and mix with mesdia in the cell reservoir.

     * In this example, add 83.3 uL of cell suspension into the cell reservoir.

 #.
 Mix the cells and media evenly by repeat pipetting using multichannel micropiptte.
 #.
-Add 100 uL of cells and complete DMEM mixture from the cell reservoir into the 96 well plate with multichannel micropipette.
+Add 100 uL of cells and media mixture from the cell reservoir into the 96 well plate with multichannel micropipette.
 #.
 Incubate the seeded 96 well plate for 24 hrs at 37 C, 5% CO2.

 .. _mtt-part2: